Carnival in Verona

 The Carnival Season is a holiday period during the two weeks before the traditional Christian fasting of Lent.
 The name comes from the Italian 'carnevale', derived from the Latin carnem (meat) and vale (farewell), hence "farewell to meat" or "farewell to the flesh", letting go of the bodily self.
 But the origin of Carnevale is older than Christianity, and dates back to Roman time Saturnalia, Saturn's festival, a sort of spring festival characterized by wanton behavior.
 This spirit of celebration has been transmitted to the Carnival.

 Verona is just one hour and a half by train from Venice.
-A very frequent service links the two cities.
+There is a train at least wvery hour.
 During carnival period is hard to find a place to stay in the overcrowded Venice.
 Verona might become a more convenient and less expensive option to visit Venice in that period.

 During Carnival period, Venice is crowded by people wearing bizarre and colorful masks and dresses.
 At night wonderful party are held in many old Venetian palaces.
 You can rent a costume in specialized shops and dive yourself in the dream like atmosphere...
 With a bit of advance and luck, you can even get an invitation for a party!